 - Strong parental controls and anti-malware tools

 - Middling 5GHz range performance

-Like its predecessor, the Archer A20 is easy to install and manage via a web console or a mobile app, and it offers robust file-transfer performance, making it a great choice for anyone looking to download or move large blocks of data.
+The Archer A20 is easy to install and manage via a web console or a mobile app like its predecessor.
+It offers robust file-transfer performance, making it an excellent choice for anyone looking to download or move large blocks of data.

 TP-Link Archer A20 Specs

 - Router Class: Home